-Top yards in Europe for cruise & ferry repairs
+Top Yards in Europe for Cruise & Ferry Repairs throughout Covid-19

 During 2020 and the first three months of this year, countries in Europe and across the rest of the world have suffered the consequences of several waves of the COVID-19 pandemic.
 All sectors of marine trade and shipping markets were to some extent impacted and the operations of ship repair yards were adversely affected by the spread of the disease.
 The cruise industry was worst hit and practically came to a complete standstill, with most of the global cruise ship fleets laid up.